How to help urban schoolteachers communicate with the parents of their hyper diverse pupils?

 Ambassadors

 It would be a shame that the project stops when the designer leaves.
 At Sint-Joost-aan-Zee we were lucky enough to have a few ambassadors for the project.
-The teacher that leads to school newspaper for example was just doing ‘media-month’ in his class.
+The teacher that leads the school newspaper, for example, was just doing ‘media-month’ in his class.
 And he was very interested to try new approaches with his pupils and with the school newspaper team.
 They’re continuing the video storytelling.

-This was the first internship of my sabbatical in December 2016.
+This was the first internship of my service design sabbatical in December 2016.
 I initially arrived at the school to help them with IT, and hoped to find enough time to discover a problem to work on with the team.
-Unfortunately we quickly ran out of time and didn’t get much done.
+We quickly ran out of time and didn’t get much done.
 Below is the background story of what I learned during a month.

 These tests lead us to further try storytelling by pupils as a means to reach their parents.